AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 description: Moderate smart contract
 ---

-**Description**: This tutorial demonstrates using a multi-token contract for NFT collection creation, NFT creation, NFT transfers, and NFT burning to eventually create a basic NFT.
+**Description**: This tutorial demonstrates using a multi-token contract for NFT collection creation, NFT creation, and NFT transfers to eventually create a basic NFT.

 **Purpose**: To introduce you to multi-token contracts, NFT creation, and transfer in smart contracts.